-All natural persons whose personal data is processed by a Data Controller (DC) or Data Processor (DP) within the territorial scope of the GDPR, are Data Subjects and hence entitled to these rights.
+All-natural persons whose personal data is processed by a Data Controller (DC) or Data Processor (DP) within the territorial scope of the GDPR, are Data Subjects and hence entitled to these rights.

 Useful?
 Embed this infographic on your website.

-The DC is the responsible for allowing data subjects to exercise their rights and to ensure that they can make effective use of them.
-In that sense, it’s not only allowing the data subjects to exercise their rights but also to ensure the effectiveness.
+The DC is responsible for allowing data subjects to exercise their rights and to ensure that they can make effective use of them.
+In that sense, it’s not only allowing the data subjects to exercise their rights but also to ensure their effectiveness.
 For instance, to allow a Data Subject to object the processing without providing all the information about the processing, wouldn’t ensure the effective use of his/her right.